se-edu/learningresources/contents/javascript/Javascript-modules.md

 ### CommonJS

-It is common because it is used by _NodeJS_ itself and hence a lot of NodeJS applications use it.
+CommonJS is in wide use today because it is used by _NodeJS_ which in turn is used by many JavaScript applications.

 The example below will replicate the same example in previous chapter using CommonJS. `index.js` needs the function `sumOfVariable` from `anExampleModule.js`.
 So, `anExampleModule.js` module will need to _export_ the function using `module.exports` syntax and `index.js` module will need to _import_ that function using `require` syntax.